richg-github/docs.github.io/content/configure/application-logs.md

-# Application Logs for Flat File Configuration..
+# Application Logs for Flat File Configuration..!

 The application logs feature allows you to configure applications with functional APIs  to automatically collect logs from multiple sources, using tag and topology-based asset scoping in the Alert Logic console.
 You can also copy an existing log configuration to create a new one, and edit it as necessary.